dusterbloom/magical-carpet/README.md

 ## 🙌 Credits

-Created with ❤️ by Your Name
+Created with ❤️ by Dusterbloom

 Special thanks to:
 - [Three.js](https://threejs.org/) community